Join the free online course

 In each call, the course tutors will give a short introduction into the topic.
 You will then have time to discuss your questions, challenges and ideas with other participants and the tutors.

-The text and videos in the course modules allow you to revisit some of the sessions and learn at your own pace.
+The online course materials allow you to revisit some of the sessions and learn at your own pace.

-The calls take place every two week from 16-17 o’clock (CET)
+The calls take place every two week from 16:00 CET (Berlin time) onwards for 60-90 minutes.

-– If you participate in four calls, you receive a certificate.
+– If you participate in three calls, you receive a certificate.

 “Hello!
 I’m Felix, co-founder of the first Green Office at Maastricht University in 2010.
 I worked at this GO as operations coordinator for two years next to my studies.
 In 2012, I co-founded rootAbility to spread the idea of student-led Green Offices across Europe.
 I supported and inspired students and staff to establish GOs at over 30 institutions in six European countries.
 In this course, I’m looking forward to working with you and helping you join the GO Movement.”